shopware/docs/guides/hosting/infrastructure/reverse-http-cache.md

     # Remove the exact PHP Version from the response for more security (e.g. 404 pages)
     unset resp.http.x-powered-by;

+    # invalidation headers are only for internal use
+    unset resp.http.sw-invalidation-states;

     set resp.http.X-Cache-Hits = obj.hits;
 }
 ```